 When creating web content, it is important to make sure that the keywords used flow with the rest of the text.
 Fitting the word “bed” into a sentence is pretty easy.
 Making sure your keywords fit your content isn’t difficult, but it will pay off multi-fold due to Google’s recent focus on quality and relevant content.

 Cons of Short-Tail Keywords

-If your company sells dog beds you don’t want people who are looking for bunk beds to come to your website.
+- One of the detriments of using these keywords is that you may attract the wrong type of traffic to your website – If your company sells dog beds you don’t want people who are looking for bunk beds to come to your website.
 You want people who are looking for dog beds, and maybe even people who are looking for beds for older dogs.
 The more words you used in a search term, the more specific the results will be.

-Another con of these keywords is competition.
-These words are popular with web surfers, so businesses want to buy them.
+- Another con of these keywords is competitionb- These words are popular with web surfers, so businesses want to buy them.
 This can hurt your PPC campaigns and can also make it difficult for you to obtain a high search engine ranking.
 These type of keywords are also not beneficial for people who want to create niche campaigns.